 In the Beginning

-1959 was the station’s first ever music marathon and it was done during UVA’s exam period.
-4 years later, in 1963, WTJU became a full-fledged student organization, separate from the UVA Department of Speech and Drama.
+Spring 1959 saw the station’s first ever music marathon, intentionally coinciding with UVA’s exam period to provide students music to study by.
+Four years later, in 1963, WTJU became a full-fledged student organization, separate from the UVA Department of Speech and Drama.

 Radio All Day, Every Day

 By 1974, WTJU was broadcasting 24 hours a day.
 (Previously, it had aired 12-18 hours/day of live radio).
 In 1977, the station began transitioning from an all-student station to a student-community hybrid in order to allow the station to broadcast 24/7 all year long, even when school was not in session.
 In 1985, WTJU gains special status from the Dean of Students office, allowing community members to serve on the Board of Directors.

 In 1993, the filing of an improper FCC document by a station volunteer prompted the Dean of Students office to hire a full-time manager: Chuck Taylor.
 In the same year, WTJU changed its frequency from 91.3 to 91.1.
 In 1996, UVA began supporting the station with annual funding from the University’s comprehensive fees — in addition to WTJU’s independent fundraising efforts.